sdcondon/SCFirstOrderLogic/docs/user-guide/getting-started.md

 ```

 Things to notice about this one:
-* This is obviously non trivial - more info can be found on the [language integration](./language-integration.md) page.
+* This is obviously non-trivial - more info can be found on the [language integration](./language-integration.md) page.

 ## Storing Knowledge and Making Inferences